Kris Letang: Early years in Pittsburgh, first Stanley Cup title (2006–2011)

 The following season, Letang recorded a career-low three goals to go with 24 assists.
 Late in the regular season, Letang signed a four-year contract extension through to the 2013–14 season on March 30, 2010, worth an annual salary of $3.5 million.
-Entering the 2010 Stanley Cup playoffs as defending champions, the Penguins were eliminated in the second round by the Montreal Canadiens.
-Letang surpassed his regular season goals total with 5 tallies in 13 post-season games, along with two assists for seven points.
+Entering the 2010 playoffs as defending champions and fourth seed in the East, the Penguins were eliminated in the second round by the eighth-seeded Montreal Canadiens after they had defeated the fifth-seeded Ottawa Senators in the first round.
+Letang surpassed his regular season goals total with five tallies in 13 post-season games, along with two assists for seven points.

 With the departure of the Penguins' top defenceman, Sergei Gonchar, the following summer, Letang assumed a larger role with the club in 2010–11.
 Enjoying a career year, he was voted in as a starter for the 2011 NHL All-Star Game in Raleigh, North Carolina.
 With a career-high 50 points (eight goals and 42 assists), Letang finished the season as the second-highest scorer for the Penguins, behind Sidney Crosby.
 His efforts helped the Penguins to the fourth-best record in the NHL with 49 wins and 106 points despite long-term injuries to the team's top three centres – Crosby, Evgeni Malkin and Jordan Staal.
 Matching up against the Tampa Bay Lightning in the first round, Pittsburgh lost the series in seven games; Letang had four assists.